-Moxibustion is a technique from Traditional Chinese Medicine, and originated alongside acupuncture.
-Moxibustion is commonly used to heat up acupuncture points, and has both direct and indirect methods.
-Moxibustion can also be used to warm up acupuncture needles, by securing it to the needle’s handle.
+Moxibustion is a technique from Traditional Chinese Medicine, and it originated alongside acupuncture.
+Moxibustion is a technique used to heat up acupuncture points, and has both direct and indirect methods.
+Moxibustion can also be used to warm up acupuncture needles, by securing it to the needle’s handle—a technique called kyutoshin.

 Moxa sticks consist of a dried herb called Mugwort, which is fleeced and packaged into sticks, or used in a loose form.
 The heat produced by the burning mugwort penetrates deep into the muscular tissues.
 Moxibustion’s heat can help facilitate the relaxation of contracted muscles and sinews.

 Indirect moxibustion is used more commonly.
 A stick of Moxa is lit, and a practitioner warms points with the small ember produced by the burning herbs.
 Points on the feet, ankle and knees can be warmed with indirect moxibustion to relieve conditions like arthritis.
 This style can be safely used both in and outside of the clinic.

 Direct Moxibustion is when a small amount of mugwort fleece is burned directly upon the flesh, until there is a feeling of contact with the herb’s heat.
 Non-scarring Moxa can be performed on patients that are too deficient or unfit for scarring Moxa.
 Scarring Moxibustion uses a rice sized piece of Moxa fleece and is burnt down just enough to contact the flesh.
 This activates a powerful immune response that can strengthen the body’s yang and Wei Qi.
 This form of moxibustion is safely done in a clinic by a licensed acupuncturist.